 |Dichloromethane (methylene chloride)||5||4||California public health goal||Likely to be carcinogenic to humans|

 * Click on a contaminant above to see its nationwide testing results.

-1 Concentration that corresponds to one-in-a-million cancer risk, as defined by the California Office of Environmental Health Hazard Assessment and the EPA Integrated Risk Information System, or IRIS.
+1. Concentration that corresponds to a one-in-one-million cancer risk as defined by the California Office of Environmental Health Hazard Assessment and the EPA Integrated Risk Information System, or IRIS.

-What are the health effects of VOC exposures?
+What are the health effects of exposure to VOCs?

-- Benzene, a petrochemical, increases the risk of leukemia and lymphoma;
+- Benzene increases the risk of leukemia and lymphoma.

-- Carbon tetrachloride, a solvent, increases the risk of non-Hodgkin’s lymphoma;
+- Carbon tetrachloride, a solvent, increases the risk of non-Hodgkin lymphoma.

-- PERC (tetrachloroethylene), a dry cleaning chemical, can cause bladder cancer;
+- Tetrachloroethylene, or PERC, a dry-cleaning chemical, can cause bladder cancer.

-- TCE (trichloroethylene), a solvent and dry cleaning chemical, can cause cancers of the liver, kidneys and blood.
+- Trichloroethylene, or TCE, a solvent and dry-cleaning chemical, can cause liver, kidney and blood cancer.

-There are several VOCs that are not known to cause cancer, but can cause other serious health problems.
-For example, the petrochemicals toluene, ethylbenzene and xylene are toxic to the liver, kidneys and nervous system.
+Some VOCs are not known to cause cancer but can cause other serious health problems.
+For example, toluene, ethylbenzene and xylene are toxic to the liver, kidneys and nervous system.
 Toluene is reported to harm the hormone system.